Ogechi372/Week-6-Apple-Stock-Price-Analysis-/README.md

 **Closing Price Trend**
 ![Apple Closing Price Trend](closing_price_trend.png)

 Closing Price Trend: Plotted AAPL's full closing-price series (2020–2026) to separate genuine trend from daily noise.
-The stock grew from ~$72 to over $310, with pullbacks in 2022 and early 2025 that recovered rather than reversed — the kind of read that separates a buying dip from a real downturn.
+The stock grew from ~$72 to over $310, with pullbacks in 2022 and early 2025 that recovered rather than reversed the kind of read that separates a buying dip from a real downturn.

 **Trading Volume Trend**
 ![Apple Trading Volume Trend](trading_volume_trend.png)

+Trading Volume Trend: Tracked daily share volume to flag periods of unusual investor activity.
+Volume peaked above 400M shares/day in 2020–2021, then trended lower with sporadic spikes in 2024–2026 that typically line up with earnings or major news volume read as a proxy for market attention.

 **Moving Average Analysis (7-Day vs 30-Day)**
 ![Apple Moving Average Analysis](moving_average_analysis.png)